- Hide menu

 Over time, scientific understanding of the virus improves and so I have to amend my models accordingly.
 For example, “I’m currently in dialogue with Professor Richard Condit at the University of Florida about his research on the structure of the smallpox virus.
 He has published papers that show a very different understanding of the internal structure.
 I now need to consider whether to create a new model or wait until his model has become more widely accepted by the scientific community.

 As a part of my research I create technical drawings for my glass blowers which are effectively signed off by the scientists before anything gets made.
 I often take on commissions by universities to visualize their microbiology research.
 My work can help raise the public profile of a virus and the institution’s research, as it did with the virus Ev71.

 KM: I understand you employ professional glass blowers in the making of these sculptures.
 What is your role as intermediary between scientists and glass blowers?

 LJ: I have a basic understanding of microbiology and also of what can be practically achieved in glass.
 I create technical drawings for my glass team to follow.
 We often have to make several prototypes before the final artwork gets made.

-The artworks are made through a process of scientific lamp work (KM note: check out my previous posts on scientific glass blowers here and here).
+The artworks are made through a process of scientific lamp work.
 Its the same skills you use to make distillery or test tube.
-There was a time that every university would have a glass workshop where glassblowers would be making equipment for the chemistry department.
+There was a time that every university would have a glass workshop where glass blowers would be making equipment for the chemistry department.
 Most of these department have gone now as more and more glass components are being manufactured abroad.
 Here in the UK these skills are being lost as the craftsmen with these skills slowly move into retirement.